MischaU8/yumyum/tools/trim-tool-create-the-apple-logo_1VSx2qhvOWs.md

-yum yum Floyd here with a quick look at using the trim tool to create the Apple logo and plasticity for this example I created 11 intersecting Circle curves using the center circle tool all that's left to do is activate the trim tool and
+yum yum Floyd here with a quick look at using the trim tool to create the Apple logo in Plasticity for this example I created 11 intersecting Circle curves using the center circle tool all that's left to do is activate the trim tool and